 - 4.6.1.
 The SuDS appraisal method defined in the SuDS Manual C753 has been used to identify the most appropriate methods of providing a sustainable surface water attenuation and conveyance to support the Development Proposals. - 4.6.2.
 The proposed outline planning application site drainage strategy is presented on a layout drawing in Appendix G. - 4.6.3.
 In order to limit the rate of surface water runoff, the drainage system to each unit area will incorporate various SUDS features such as swales and balancing ponds.
 These features will be used to treat, convey and store surface water runoff from impermeable areas for storm events up to and including a 1 in 100 year event plus 40% climate change. - 4.6.4.
-Surface water drainage from each unit will drain to open conveyance and storage facilities in the form of swales located along the edge of the development plots to the attenuation storage ponds. - 4.6.5.
+Surface water drainage from each unit will drain to the attenuation storage ponds prior to discharge to the respective watercourses. - 4.6.5.
 In addition to the treatment provided by trapped gullies and the proposed SUDS features, runoff from car parks and service yard areas will be also be treated by oil separators in accordance with Environment Agency Pollution Prevention Guidance (PPG3). - 4.6.6.
 The combination of the swales and attenuation ponds will provide a multi-stage treatment train for surface water run off to enhance the quality of surface water leaving the development site. - 4.6.7.
-The extents of SuDS attenuation ponds shown on the strategy layout are based on an assumed depth of 1.0 m and have been provided to give an indicative estimate of area. - 4.6.8.
+The extents of SuDS attenuation ponds shown on the strategy layout are based on an assumed depth of 1.5 m and have been provided to give an indicative estimate of area. - 4.6.8.
 The surface water drainage strategy is prepared in outline only to demonstrate the Proposed Development can meet national and local requirements, i.e. in a sustainable manner without increasing the risk of flooding to neighbouring properties for events up to and including the 1% AEP plus climate change (40%). - 4.6.9.
 Further development of the strategy will be undertaken at the detailed design stage, this will enable the proposed solution to be optimised within the context or the requirements of the NPPF, and regional and local planning policy.